Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 * 17-18: done; continue
 * 21-24: save the `car`, continue with the `cdr`
 * 27-28: is this a `trm(...)` node or an `arg(...)` node?
 * 29-34: topreduce entire `trm(...)`.
 Note that the current state of instantiation is saved in lines 31-33.
-Executing `TOPRED` is deep recursion which may require many reqrite steps
+Executing `TOPRED` is deep recursion that may require many rewrite steps
 * 37-38: otherwise, build the `arg(...)` node and continue
 * 41-43: a saved instantiation is continued after intermediate `TOPRED` of proper sub-term of the right-hand side